Omni Calculator logo

 Now we input all of the values in the generation time calculator, assuming a day has passed:

 It may not look impressive, it's the population of a small village, after all.
-But the day after this number would increase to 100,000, a modestly sized city.
+But the day after this, the number would increase to 100,000, which is a modestly sized city.
 And at the end of the third day, we would have 10 million bacteria, as big as Tokyo.
-After a week (168 hours), the number of bacteria would be bigger than the number of the stars in the Milky Way (we use this number in the Drake equation calculator):
+After a week (168 hours), the number of bacteria would be bigger than the number of stars in the Milky Way (we use this number in the Drake equation calculator):

 The higher the growth rate, the shorter the generation time of bacteria.
 Remember to keep an eye on your colonies every now and then!